 Join the Historic Downtown Knoxville Walking Tour

-If you’re a history buff and curious about Knoxville’s early days, the downtown Knoxville walking tour offers a wide variety of options, including the Literary Heritage tour, the Civil War tour and the Shadow Side Ghost Tour.
-Let your imagination run wild with memorable stories of outlaws, pioneers and famous personalities that walked the streets of this historic town.
-Many such characters have been highlighted in a wide range of books, movies as well as artworks through the years.
+If you’re a history buff and curious about Knoxville’s early days, the downtown Knoxville walking tour offers a wide variety of options, including the Literary Heritage tour, the Civil War tour, and the Shadow Side Ghost Tour.
+Let your imagination run wild with memorable stories of outlaws, pioneers, and famous personalities who walked the streets of this historic town.
+Many such characters have been highlighted in a wide range of books, movies as well and artworks through the years.
 A walking tour is a great way to immerse yourself in the beautiful downtown area of Knoxville and enjoy the pleasant weather as you explore this iconic East Tennessee town.

 Have a ball at the Festival on 4th July

 Whether you are a tourist visiting the town or a lifelong local in the area, you can’t afford to miss the Festival on the 4th!
 Celebrate the American way on July 4th, from 4 pm onwards at the Festival and Performance lawns of World’s Fair Park, with great food and a range of family activities to keep the crowds busy.
 Children can take part in miniature golf as well as build with Lego blocks.
 You can also attend the free 34th Annual Pilot Flying J Independence Day Concert for an extra thrill.
 The night will close with a memorable display of fireworks featuring live music by the Knoxville Symphony Orchestra.
 This event is free to attend and you can learn more at knoxvilletn.gov.

 Take a breath-taking garden tour